 One of the main problems of a slope is that the soil stays dry at all times.
 This is because all the water runs down from the slope and doesn’t get the chance to get soaked deep into the soil.
 It can be troublesome for plants that are growing since they don’t receive water from the soil and won’t be able to prepare food properly.

-In contrast to normal slopes, south facing slopes are even harder to do gardening upon because they are open to intense sunlight which can be dangerous for plants.
-Intense sunlight dries the plants out even more, and also opens them up to wind erosion and drying out from the elements as well as from natural run off.
+In contrast to normal slopes, south-facing slopes are even harder to do gardening on because they are open to intense sunlight which can be dangerous for plants.
+Intense sunlight dries the plants out even more, and also opens them up to wind erosion and drying out from the elements as well as from natural runoff.

 How To Solve The Problem